Akoustolith: History

 Following Sabine's death in 1919, Guastavino continued to patent acoustical building products.
 The Guastavino Fireproof Construction Company remained in business until 1962, its decline is attributed to the increased cost of hand labor in conjunction with the rise of concrete-shell construction.
 As timbrel-vault construction waned, the installation and production of acoustical materials helped sustain the company.
-By the late 1920s and early 1930s a considerable portion of the firm's business was related to these products.
-However, as other corporation began to mass-produce less-expensive acoustical building materials, Guastavino products ceased to be competitive.
+By the late 1920s and early 1930s, a considerable portion of the firm's business was related to these products.
+However, as other corporations began to mass-produce less-expensive acoustical building materials, Guastavino products ceased to be competitive.

 Composition and properties

 Akoustolith developed as an improvement on the earlier Rumford tile.
 Rumford tiles had previously been made with rich organic soil that burned off during the firing process and created pores, this procedure was ultimately irregular and difficult to control.
 Consequently, Akoustolith was produced by binding well-sorted pumice particles with Portland cement to create an artificial stone, a process which offered consistency and allowed for a variety of shapes and color.
 Although sand and Portland Cement were typically used in the production of Akoustolith, the tile patent states that crushed rock or brick could be used as the aggregate, while lime or Plaster of Paris could be used as the binding material.

 Akoustolith's efficiency in absorbing different pitches was largely dependent upon the dimensions of its particles; its most imperative feature was its use of aggregate graded to a uniform size.
-Finer grades of aggregate were sieved out, leaving spaces between the particles, creating an intercommunicating pore structure that absorbed sound.
+Finer grades of aggregate were sieved out, leaving spaces between the particles, and creating an intercommunicating pore structure that absorbed sound.
 According to Guastavino's and Sabine's 1916 patent Akoustolith absorbed "much in excess of 15% of sounds in the pitch between the middle C and the third octave above the middle C, which are the characteristic sounds which distinguish articulate speech."

 Designed with a graded porosity to increase their range of absorption, the stone-like finish of Akoustolith tiles consisted of a mix of coarser aggregate to facilitate the absorption of low pitches.
 Similarly, the bedding face consisted of a mix of finer aggregate to absorb higher pitches.
 Eventually, different grades of the material were sold; these varied in size and sound-absorption coefficients.